Zadigo/messaging_app_template/README.md

 Once you've cloned the repository or downloaded the zip file, start your project normally with `./manager.py/runserver` after having run `./manage.py migrate`.

+## Redis

-You will need to run the redis server if you want to benefit from the full live chat functionnalities.
-For that, click on `redis-server` from the `redis/3.0.5` folder this will start the terminal with the server.
+You will need to run a redis server locally if you want to benefit from the full live chat functionnalities when developing your application.
+If you are on Windows, please download the Redis files from the following github account [cuiwenyuan/Redis-Windows-32bit](https://github.com/cuiwenyuan/Redis-Windows-32bit) and then click on the `redis-server.exe` to run it.

+## Celery

 The template also comes with celery and celery beat in order to create tasks or periodic tasks.
-For a local utilisation, run `celery worker -A zambda -l info` to start the main process and `celery beat -A zambda -l info` for the scheduler.
+For a local development, after running Redis, do `celery worker -A zambda -l info` to start the main process and `celery beat -A zambda -l info` for the scheduler.

-You can add custom tasks either in the `zambda/celery.py` file or in the `forum/tasks.py`.